k2-fsa/sherpa/docs/source/python/offline_asr/conformer/librispeech.rst

 .. hint::

-   If you are using other operating systems, please refer to `<https://git-lfs.github.com/>`_ for how to install ``git-lfs`` on your systems.
+   If you are using other operating systems, see `<https://git-lfs.github.com/>`_ for how to install ``git-lfs`` on your systems.